twoweeks/contest-blogs-sources/README.md

 ## How?

-First of all - get your API key from Google Developers console, and paste it to `index.mjs`
+First, get your API key from the Google Developers console and paste it into the `index.mjs` file.
+Then:

 1. Install [Node.js](https://nodejs.org) (18v+)
-2. Clone repo
-3. Run `npm start`
+2. Run `npm start`